 General – Troubleshooting Playback

-ClassFactory cannot supply the requested class or Error 80040111 can have a few different solutions depending on exactly what you are playing or try to play in Windows Media Player.
+Error’s C00D0BC2/C00D0BC4 or The requested audio codec is not installed on this system can have a few different solutions depending on exactly what you are playing or try to play in Windows Media Player.

 AVI Files – Troubleshooting Playback